Killing of Khaled Mohamed Saeed: We are all Khaled Saeed

 Among those who saw the photo was Google marketing executive Wael Ghonim.
 Ghonim was located in Dubai at the time of the incident and decided to create a Facebook memorial page for Said, called "We are all Khaled Said" within five days of his death.
 The page attracted hundreds of thousands of followers, becoming Egypt's biggest dissident Facebook page.
 Support for Said rapidly spread, with many Facebook members using his photograph for their own profiles.
 In mid-June, the Facebook page had already 130,000 members that were active.
 Because of the photo and the heavy amount of international criticism that arose from the incident, the Egyptian government consented to a trial for the two detectives involved in his death.

 On 27 January 2011, Ghonim was arrested for 12 days.
 Egypt also blocked nearly all access to the internet throughout the country.
 Ghonim wanted to remain anonymous but could not avoid Egyptian security forces.
-It later became apparent that Ghonim recruited an Egyptian political activist named AbdulRahman Mansour to become his co-admin.
+It later became apparent that Ghonim recruited an Egyptian political activist named Abdul Rahman Mansour to become his co-admin.
 Both administrators received the credit for the creation of the site.
 Under the anonymous name el shaheed ("the martyr"), they were able to post and moderate the Arabic Facebook page.
 The involvement of Mansour in the creation of this page caused great controversy because he was a member of the 25 January coalition as well as the author of an article on the Muslim Brotherhood's English website titled "Mastermind Behind Egypt Uprising."
 In a 2011 interview, Ghonim blamed the regime for the people's anger, saying that blocking access to Facebook made them even angrier and led them to protests in the streets.

 The administrator's role in running this page, according to Iskander, included a number of important functions, such as being: "the gatekeeper, flag bearer, spokesperson, democrat, motivator, mobilizer, and the source of general inspiration and appeal for the page.
 In addition to being the liaison between members, the admin is also the link and mediator between the members and the architecture of the page, which in this case is Facebook as an organization.
 His/her task is to keep everyone energized and inspiringly engaged."

 The profile photograph promoting the page was a smiling photograph of Khaled Saeed which conveyed his youth and innocence.
 The Facebook page existed in both Arabic and English, ensuring international exposure.
 Police forces were put under the spotlight because the webpage was advocating the fight against police brutality.
 By doing this, police forces became hesitant with their actions knowing that the Facebook page was being used to document their flaws and overuse of force.